Strengthening Government Cybersecurity Through Unified Cryptography Management

 Public Sector

-March 11, 2025
+March 26, 2025

 Since World War II, cryptography has been a cornerstone of U.S. national security, helping protect our citizens, businesses, critical infrastructure, military, and government operations.
 In today’s digital era, the need for strong cryptography has become even more critical, with increasing instances of AI-fueled cyber warfare and future threats from quantum computers.
 Despite recent legislation, National Security Memoranda, and Executive Orders from the past and current administrations, many government agencies are still lagging in terms of modernizing critical cryptographic systems.

-One of the biggest barriers facing government CISOs is a lack of insight into what cryptographic elements they use, where they reside, or whether they meet current security standards.
+One of the biggest barriers facing government CISOs is a lack of visibility and related insights into what cryptographic elements they use, where they reside, or whether they meet current security standards.
 This lack of comprehensive cryptographic visibility leaves agencies vulnerable to increasingly sophisticated cyber threats with escalating national security implications.
 Without knowing what cryptographic keys, certificates, algorithms and protocols are deployed, agencies cannot efficiently replace outdated cryptography, mitigate vulnerabilities, or comply with evolving federal cybersecurity mandates.
 As a result, adversaries can exploit these blind spots to exfiltrate sensitive data, disrupt operations, and compromise critical infrastructure and our ability to govern securely and effectively.

 Past Government Cyber Breaches and Known Threat Vectors